Georgian Shepherd

-The Georgian Shepherd (ქართული ნაგაზი), also known as Georgian Mountain Dog (ქართული მთის ძაღლი), is a breed of guard dog and livestock guardian dog from the Georgian Caucasus.
+The Georgian Shepherd (ქართული ნაგაზი), also known as Georgian Mountain Dog (ქართული მთის ძაღლი) or Nagazi, is a breed of guard dog and livestock guardian dog from the Georgian Caucasus.

 Breed history

 Georgian Shepherd or Nagazi breed is the result of selection done by native people of Georgia.
 The first representatives of the breed appeared in the north-east of the country.
 The species originates from Tibetan Mastiff and was used for the multiple daily tasks.
 The Nagazi accompanied shepherds, helping them to take care of the herds.
 Their main task was to chase away wolves and bears from the sheep.
 Georgian Shepherd were also used as guard dogs to protect property.
 There is a legend that one Nagazi tore a wolf to pieces while protecting younger member of the family.

 For a long period of time breeders were not interested in creating a separate breed and continuing the selection process of the Georgian shepherd, the number of Nagazi gradually decreased.
 The breed was on the verge of extinction.
 In 2000, the Cynological Federation of Georgia officially adopted a unified breed standard.
 The description includes distinct breed features and accepted variations.
 Today, a community of breed enthusiasts is working on the development of the Nagazi, and this herding dog is gradually gaining popularity outside Georgia.